 Lepanthopsis astrophora ‘Stalky’ flowering

-The first flower on my Lepanthopsis astrophora ‘Stalky’ opened this morning!
+The first flower produced by my Lepanthopsis astrophora ‘Stalky’ specimen that is growing inside this Miniature Orchid Trial BiOrbAir Terrarium opened this morning!
 I only very recently purchased this miniature orchid online from Burnham Nurseries, a super UK orchid nursery based in South Devon.
 I have another ‘Stalky’ that I also purchased from Burnham Nurseries in 2015, which is coming into flower inside another of my BiOrbAir terrariums, you can see this terrarium by clicking here.
 I am so fond of this miniature orchid, I am so happy to see the first of its flowers this morning.

 If you plan to grow Lepanthopsis astrophora ‘Stalky’, avoid the temptation to remove the older flower stalks, as these stems will continue to produce flowers, sometimes randomly after a gap in flowering, when you could have mistakenly believed the stem to be dead.